pain64/true-sql/README.md

     public MySqlDs(DataSource w) { super(w); }
 }
 ```
-If you want generate dto with this type, you should specify type like this
+If you want generate dto with field of this type, you should specify type like this

 ```java